treeman/money/README.md

     (account)                           DONE
     outflow/inflow instead of amount
     'cleared'                           DONE
-1. Clicking on new account should insert a row into the table at the top instead
-    + Show explicit cancel button
+1. Show explicit cancel button during insert
+    * Option to insert and continue to insert another transaction
 1. Search/filter/sort
+1. Checkbox handling
+    + alter appearance to be selected
+    + ability to delete all selected
+    + ability to change category for all selected
+    + ability to clear/unclear all selected
-1. Edit a transaction should reveal: clear/unclear categorize as move to account delete
+1. Edit a transaction should reveal:
-1. Make the all account view add/edit transactions work as intended
-    + Rewrite origin/show account title !!
-Add transaction will get the account title rendered.
+    + clear/unclear
+    + categorize as
+    + move to account
+    + delete
 1. Arrows on category/payees
+1. Client side validation for inputs
+    + Account matches existing accounts, not null
+    + Date matches YYYY-MM-DD
+    + Payee not null
+    + Category matches existing categories, not null
+    + Amount not null

 ## Transactions
 1. No good error message if category isn't select (also it should be possible to create)